Realityloop/ace_editor/README.txt

 Description
 ===========

-Ace is a code editor written in JavaScript, allowing you to edit HTML, PHP and JavaScript in a very natural way.
-It provides syntax hilighting, proper indentation, keyboard shortcuts, find and replace (incuding regular expressions), and more.
+Ace is a code editor written in JavaScript, allowing you to edit HTML, PHP and JavaScript (with more). in a very natural way.
+It provides syntax highlighting, proper indentation, keyboard shortcuts, find and replace (including regular expressions), and more.

-This module integrates the Ace editor into Drupals node/block edit forms, for edititing raw HTML/PHP/JavaScript in an intuitive way.
+This module integrates the Ace editor into Drupal's node/block edit forms, for editing raw code in an intuitive way.

+It also provides a display formatter together with a text filter and an API function to easily let you embed and show code in your content.